mongodb/docs/source/utilities/mongorestore.rst

 .. option:: --keepIndexVersion

-   Prevents ``mongorestore`` from upgrading the index to the latest version durring the restoration process.
+   Prevents :option:`mongorestore` from upgrading the index to the latest version durring the restoration process.

 .. option::  [path]

-   The final argument of the ``mongorestore`` command is a directory path that specifies the location of the database dump from which to restore.
+   The final argument of the :option:`mongorestore` command is a directory path.
+This argument specifies the location of the database dump from which to restore.

 Usage
 -----